Wright-Fisher diffusion and coalescent with a continuum of seed-banks: Preliminaries

 \begin{defn} An $E$-valued progressively measurable process $Z$ on some $(\Omega, \mathcal{F}, P, \mathfrak{F}, W)$ is called an analytically strong solution to the SEE (\ref{example}) if for $t\geq 0$, $Z_{t}\in D(A)$, $AZ$ is Bochner integrable on $(0,t)$, and

 \end{defn}

-Throughout this paper, when the above notions such as ``analytically weak'' is mentioned, it always refers to a probabilistically weak solution, and the terminology "weak solution" is used specifically for both analytically and probabilistically weak solutions.
-Similarly, when a ``strong" solution is mentioned, it refers to a both analytically and probabilistically strong solution.
-As for the definitions of ``strong solution'' and ``unique strong solution", see e.g. \cite{ikeda2014stochastic}.
+Throughout this paper, when one of the above four notions is mentioned, it always refers to a probabilistically weak solution, and the terminology \textit{weak solution} is used specifically for both analytically and probabilistically weak solutions.
+Similarly, when a \textit{strong solution}is mentioned, it refers to a both analytically and probabilistically strong solution.
+As for the definitions of \textit{strong solution} and \textit{unique strong solution}, see e.g. \cite{ikeda2014stochastic}.
 Here, some important points are emphasized for readers' convenience: A strong solution is a Wiener functional of the form $Z_{t}(\omega)=\Phi(Z_{0}, t, W_{\cdot}(\omega))$ for $t\geq 0$, a.s., where the mapping $\Phi$ defined on $V\times\mathbb{R}_{+}\times\mathcal{W}\footnote{$(\mathcal{W},\overline{\mathcal{B}}_{\infty},\mathcal{L}(W))$ denotes the classical Wiener space.}\mapsto V$ is $\mathcal{B}(V)\times\mathcal{B}(\mathbb{R}_{+})\times \overline{\mathcal{B}}_{\infty}/ \mathcal{B}(V)$ measurable.
 The equation has a unique strong solution if there exists a $\Phi$ satisfying the following properties: \begin{defn} ~

 \begin{enumerate} \item For any $\mathfrak{F}$-Brownian motion $W$ and any $\mathcal{F}_{0}$-measurable $V$-valued random variable $Z_{0}$, $Z_{t}(\omega)=\Phi(Z_{0}, t, W_{\cdot}(\omega))$ is a probabilistically weak solution to the equation; \item For any probabilistically weak solution $(Z, W)$, $Z_{t}(\omega)=\Phi(Z_{0}, t, W_{\cdot}(\omega))$ for $t\geq 0$, a.s. \end{enumerate} \end{defn}